huixie90/huixie90.github.io/_posts/2021-2-1-Cutomisation-Point.md

 } // namespace user
 ```

-I am using `MyObject` with visitors thoughout the code base and I have control of `Foo`, `Bar`, and `Buz`.
+I am using `MyObject` with visitors throughout the code base and I have control of `Foo`, `Bar`, and `Buz`.
 And now I'd like to use it in a generic algorithm `my_algo`.
 Nothing should stop me directly using this alias in the algorithm.
 Indeed, ADL in this case will just work because the template parameters' namespaces are also in the ADL namespace set.

 ```cpp
 namespace user {